Writing Test Scenarios

 )

-->dispatch(new SubscribeStudentToCourseCommand('1', '123'))
+->when(new SubscribeStudentToCourseCommand('1', '123'))

-->testProjections(function (UpdatedProjections $projections) {
+->then(fn (UpdatedProjections $projections) =>

 $this->assertUpdatedProjectionsContain(